Off Your Mental Game? You Could Be Mildly Dehydrated

 "Most people don't realize how high their sweat rate is in the heat," Casa says.
 If you're going hard during a run, you can reach that level of dehydration in about 30 minutes.

-And, at this level of dehydration the feeling of thirst, for many of us, is only just beginning to kick in.
+And at this level of dehydration, the feeling of thirst, for many of us, is only just beginning to kick in.
 "Most people can't perceive that they're 1.5 percent dehydrated," Casa says.

-But, already, there are subtle — maybe even imperceptible — effects on our bodies and our mental performance.
+But already there are subtle — maybe even imperceptible — effects on our bodies and our mental performance.

-Take, for example, the findings from a recent study of young, healthy and active women who agreed to take a bunch of cognitive tests, and also agreed to restrict their fluid intake to no more than six ounces for one day.
+Take, for example, the findings from a recent study of young, healthy and active women who agreed to take a bunch of cognitive tests and also agreed to restrict their fluid intake to no more than 6 ounces for one day.

-"We did manage to dehydrate them by [about] 1 percent just by telling them not to drink for the day," says Nina Stachenfeld of the Yale School of Medicine and the John B. Pierce Laboratory, who led the research.
+"We did manage to dehydrate them by [about] 1 percent just by telling them not to drink for the day," says Nina Stachenfeld, of the Yale School of Medicine and the John B. Pierce Laboratory, who led the research.

 The women took one test designed to measure cognitive flexibility.
 It's a card game that requires a lot of attention, since the rules keep changing throughout the game.